simonjwatson/Bali-MEI-demonstration/FASTQ-to-FASTA/README.md

 These steps require you to run commands in a UNIX-based operating system, for example a Mac OS or Linux.
 For this practical I will assume you are using a Mac OS.

-I would **strongly** recommend that you familiarise yourself with working on the command-line by following the `Learn the Command Line` course at CodeCademy: https://www.codecademy.com/learn/learn-the-command-line
+I would **strongly** recommend that you familiarise yourself with working on the command-line by following the `Learn the Command Line` course at Codecademy: https://www.codecademy.com/learn/learn-the-command-line

 1. Download the necessary files to follow this demonstration by clicking on the `Download ZIP` file at the top right of the main page.